cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Introduction

-Virtual Machines (VMs) are self-contained computers; we also see the term ***instances***.
+Virtual Machines (VMs) are self-contained computers; also called ***instances***.
 On the cloud an ***instance type*** means a VM with a set of specifications: How much CPU power, memory, storage, and networking speed.
-We pay for a VM per time unit it is up and running: Based on its specs.
+Based on these specs we pay at some rate for a VM 'per hour' until we **Stop** it.

-A VM is distinct from a ***container***: The latter leverages the underlying operating system.
+A VM is distinct from a ***container***: A container makes use of a computer's underlying operating system; so it starts much faster.
+It is more of a (substantial) program running on a computer.

+A VM is of course also distinct from a serverless function, which is a managed service.
+The VM is provided to us provisioned with an operating system where we are the root user; so this is far from the notion of 'managed'.

 A single physical computer may host more than one Virtual Machine.